artsy/README/.github/ISSUE_TEMPLATE/rfc.md

 - Wait for some time to make sure as many people as possible have seen it and collect feedback
 - Not everyone has to interact.
 A lack of response is assumed to be positive indifference.

-Once the RFC is ready to be resolved, feel free to copy the resolution template that can be found [here](https://github.com/artsy/README/blob/43c400d81ff9fee7276c3dd934de26b985da362f/playbooks/rfcs.md#resolution) post it as the last comment, if you want also post it on the bottom of RFC and close the issue.
+Once the RFC is ready to be resolved, feel free to copy the resolution template that can be found here: https://github.com/artsy/README/blob/43c400d81ff9fee7276c3dd934de26b985da362f/playbooks/rfcs.md#resolution

+post it as the last comment, if you want also post it on the bottom of RFC description and close the issue.
 -->